 However, the judge went on to say that the plaintiff could proceed with her “failure to hire” claim against Fox based on the company's purported failure to offer her a full-time contributor's position.
 The judge noted that Fox “used the lure of a full-time contributorship as a carrot and a stick to secure [the plaintiff's] continued appearances,” and that the company clearly “treated her as a qualified candidate” before deciding not to hire her, ostensibly, as the plaintiff alleges, because she decided to report her sexual assault.

 Speaking Up Against Sexual Harassment in New York

 Cases like the one above illustrate why New York legislators felt the need to expand the scope of individuals entitled to protection under New York State law.
-If you have suffered due to any kind of sexual harassment in the workplace and need advice on how to proceed from an experienced New York employment law attorney, contact the Law Offices of Mahir S. Nisar, Attorney at Law, today.
+If you have suffered due to any kind of sexual harassment in the workplace and need advice on how to proceed from an experienced New York employment attorney, contact the Law Offices of Nisar Law Group, P.C., today.